Skip to main content

 await sandbox.files.write(`${dirname}/my-file`, 'hello')

-Recursive Watching
+Recursive watching

-You can enable recursive watching using the parameter recursive
+You can enable recursive watching using the parameter recursive.

-When rapidly creating new folders (e.g., deeply nested path of folders), events other than CREATE
+When rapidly creating new folders (e.g., deeply nested path of folders), events other than CREATE might not be emitted.
+To avoid this behavior, create the required folder structure in advance.

-import { Sandbox, FilesystemEventType } from '@e2b/code-interpreter'
+import { Sandbox, FilesystemEventType } from 'e2b'

 const sandbox = await Sandbox.create()